North-west Marine Parks Advisory Committee

 This collaborative approach to management is critical to achieving our vision of healthy, resilient and well-managed marine parks that deliver benefits for all Australians.

 There will be a minimum of two meetings per year.
-The next meeting is likely to occur in October, 2019.

 Peter currently owns and operates a game fishing boat and has spent over 40 years operating boats in State and Commonwealth waters along the Western Australian coastline.